What is Cannabidiol? A Complete Guide to CBD

 Now, CBD supplements and oils can be purchased online for everyday consumers.
 Pharmaceutical companies are introducing new CBD-based medicines to pharmacy shelves.
 CBD is even being added to skin creams and cosmetics.

 But, what exactly is CBD and why is it so beneficial to the body?
-To paint a clearer picture of this miraculous molecule here is a complete guide to CBD.
+To paint a clearer picture of this miraculous molecule here is a complete guide to help you better understand how CBD works.

 What is cannabidiol (CBD)?